Find NP Schools

 Why Become a Nurse Practitioner?

-Over a billion patient visits were made to an estimated 270,000 nurse practitioners in the United States in 2018—and that number is set to increase.
-The Bureau of Labor Statistics (BLS 2019) projects that openings for nurse practitioners will swell 28 percent nationally between 2018 and 2028, more than five times the average growth anticipated among all U.S. occupations during the same decade.
-These healthcare professionals also earn an average annual salary of $110,030, more than double the average salary of all professions ($51,960).
+Over a billion patient visits were made to an estimated 290,000 nurse practitioners in the United States in 2020—and that number is set to increase.
+The Bureau of Labor Statistics (BLS 2020) projects that openings for nurse practitioners will swell 52 percent nationally between 2019 and 2029, 13 times the average growth anticipated among all U.S. occupations during the same decade (4 percent).
+These healthcare professionals also earn an average annual salary of $111,840, more than double the average salary of all professions ($53,490).

 Notably, studies show that nurse practitioners can improve healthcare costs, mortality rates, and patient satisfaction.
 Nurse practitioners are graduate-trained and can provide many of the same services as primary care physicians and specialists.
 An aging population, the adoption of the Affordable Healthcare Act, and a low supply of physicians have increased demand for qualified healthcare providers across the U.S.

 Check out the best online NP program for you to become part of the solution.

 Becoming an advanced practice registered nurse (APRN)—such as a nurse practitioner, certified nurse midwife, or clinical nurse specialist—involves a combination of accredited graduate education, work experience, and credentialing.

 Here is a basic step-by-step guide to joining one of these growing healthcare professions:

 Step 1: Graduate from an accredited bachelor of science in nursing (BSN) or related program (four years).